simioni/nest-pret/README.md

 - User registration
 - Password recovery<!-- - User consent for TOS, Cookies, Policies, etc -->
 - E-mail verification, configurable between:
-  - ***required*** before login;
+  - ***required*** before login
-  - ***delayed*** until a route with `@EmailVerifiedGuard()` enforces it;
+  - ***delayed*** until a route with `@EmailVerifiedGuard()` enforces it
-  - or ***off***;
+  - or ***off***
 - Claims-based access control, including:
-  - Restricted access to routes via policies;
+  - Restricted access to routes via policies
-  - Restricted access to specific documents by ownership or other conditional constraints;
+  - Restricted access to specific documents by ownership or other conditional constraints
-  - Serialization of response objects exposing only the fields the user has access to;
+  - Serialization of response objects exposing only the fields the user has access to
 - Standardized API responses, including:
-  - Automatic wrapping of return objects into a StandardResponse;
+  - Automatic wrapping of return objects into a StandardResponse
-  - Metadata-based — handlers remains returning Classes compatible with interceptors;
+  - Metadata-based — handlers remains returning Classes compatible with interceptors
-  - Handling of pagination, sorting and filtering;
+  - Handling of pagination, sorting and filtering
-  - Generation of OpenAPI documentation for routes with proper response schema;
+  - Generation of OpenAPI documentation for routes with the proper combined response schema
   <!-- - Generation of OpenAPI response examples with proper serialization for each user role -->
 - Secure defaults:
   - Sets secure HTTP response headers
-  - Global IP request rate limiting
+  - Global validation of all request inputs
-  - Account creation rate limiting
+  - Global validation of response values before serialization
+  - Rate-limiting across the app with tighter limits for account creation
 - Configurable
   - Config module parses and validates .env variables during bootstrap
   - Config service makes them available app-wide with proper type definitions
 - Deployable
   - Docker compose environmets for dev and e2e testing
   - Docker swarm stack ready for continous deployment
+- Tested
+  - Complete end-to-end testing suites
+  - 100% coverage of all user interaction flows

 <br />